NAB StraightUp: How credit cards are changing in a buy now pay later world

 - Reduced or promotional interest rates.
 Some credit card instalment plans offer a lower interest rate compared to what you'd normally pay.
 Think about how this will add up over the term of your repayments to decide if it's worth it.

 - Late payment fees.
-For example, Afterpay has an initial late payment fee of $10, with a further $7 if you still haven't paid the next week, CreditLine has a $20 late payment fee and Skye Mastercard has a $35 late payment fee.
+For example, Afterpay has an initial late payment fee of $10, with a further $7 if you still haven't paid the next week and Skye Mastercard has a $35 late payment fee.

 - Minimum plan amounts.
 Most credit card instalment plans have a minimum amount you can put on a plan, such as $150 for American Express Plan It and $250 for a SkyePlan.